Table of Contents

 Histology of CNS Cancers

-- Glioblastoma multiforme (astrocytoma grade IV): tumour cells are “pseudopalisading” and are seen bordering central areas where necrosis and haemorrhage are found.
+- Glioblastoma multiforme (astrocytoma grade IV): Tumor cells are “pseudopalisading” and are seen bordering central areas where necrosis and hemorrhage are found.

-- Hemangioblastoma: These are tumours of the capillaries found in the cerebellum.
+- Hemangioblastoma: These are tumors of the capillaries found in the cerebellum.
 On histological examination, capillaries with minimal parenchyma are seen.

 - Oligodendroglioma: Under the microscope, oligodendrocytes are often described as looking like fried eggs.
 These are calcified in oligodendroglioma.